quinnj/JSON3.jl/docs/src/index.md

 ### Parametric types

 For Julia dispatch and thereby for both `StructTypes` and `JSON3.jl` parametric types with different parameters are their own type.
-Consider this example where subtype of `data` depens on properties of the sorrounding envelope object.
+Consider this example where subtype of `data` depens on properties of the surrounding envelope object.
 ```julia
 abstract type MessageTypes end
 struct Envelope{MsgType <: MessageTypes}